 Spain 2024 floods: how the DANA, soil, sea and Jet Stream interact.

-Climate change has intensified the DANA weather phenomenon, unleashing severe storms across eastern and southern Spain.
+Climate change has intensified the DANA weather phenomenon, unleashing torrential rains across eastern and southern Spain.
 In parts of the Valencia region, rainfall exceeded annual totals within a single day, reaching 400-500 mm.
-Observers, particularly earth scientists, will have noticed the water's opaque reddish brown hue as it surged through the streets in a haunting, chocolate-colored torrent—clear evidence of extreme soil erosion upstream.
-This erosion is a direct outcome of centuries of exploiting natural resources, initially only affecting the environment but now revealing the deeper consequence of eroding the very foundations of our civilization.
+Observers, particularly earth scientists, will have noticed the water's opaque rusty brown hue as it surged through the streets in a haunting, chocolate-colored torrent — clear evidence of extreme soil erosion upstream.
+This erosion is a direct outcome of centuries of exploiting natural resources, initially only affecting the environment but now revealing the deeper consequences of eroding the very foundations of our civilization.
 In this post I share some reflections on soil and the atmospheric forces that have transformed this DANA event into a humanitarian crisis.

 What is a DANA?
-This much talked about Spanish weather phenomenon translates as a "depresión aislada en niveles altos," or a "cut-off low" in the higher atmosphere, detached from the Jet Stream.
-These pockets of cold air occur mainly in the fall.
+This much talked about Spanish weather phenomenon translates as 'isolated depression in high levels' (Spanish: depresión aislada en niveles altos), known as a "cut-off low".
+These pockets of cold air originate high in the atmosphere and are detached from the Polar Jet Stream.
+Cut-off lows hit Spain mainly in autumn.
 It causes intense downpours, thunderstorms and cold weather.
-Due to climate change, DANAs occur more frequently and have become more severe.
+Due to climate change, DANAs occur more frequently and are more severe.
 The term gota fría (cold drop), taken literally from German Kaltlufttropfen, is used as well even though in Spain it has become an umbrella term to refer to any intense rainfall event.

-The collision of a cold cut-off low (DANA) with the still warm and intensely humid air over the Mediterranean Sea, causes torrential rains, which are even more intense in a mountainous country like Spain: air that is forced to rise will cool, and the vapor will condense.
+The collision of a cold cut-off low (the DANA) with the still warm and humid air over the Mediterranean Sea, causes torrential rains, which are even more intense in a mountainous country like Spain: air that is forced to rise will cool and the vapor will condense.
+Furthermore, the Mediterranean is much warmer than usual, increasing evaporation and humidity, hence adding gunpowder to DANA phenomena.

 Soil erosion

 When torrential rains hit barren farmland, the upper layers of the soil are washed away.
-Sheet, rill and gully erosion then cause massive damage.
+Sheet, rill and gully erosion and flash floods cause massive damage.
 The topsoil (which is always the most fertile) ends up in reservoirs, on river banks and in the sea.

-And in the recent severe weather event of late October 2024, it ended up as mud in streets, towns and houses.
-The stream of volunteers who set out on foot to the hardest-hit areas, armed with brushes, buckets and mops, will fight a battle against mud and 'dirt'.
+And in the recent severe weather event of late October 2024, it ended up as mud in streets, towns, undergournd parkings and houses.
+The volunteers who set out on foot to the hardest-hit areas, armed with brushes, buckets and mops, will fight a battle against mud and 'dirt'.
 But in fact, this dirt is 'good earth,' an essential element that can no longer contribute to ecological restoration or food production.

 Spain,

-soil types, has faced severe soil erosion for decades, losing an average
+soils, has undergone severe soil erosion for decades, losing an average

 of 1.4 million tons of soil per day, a result of centuries of deforestation and